auser/skelerl/README.txt

 This is a basic skeleton for erlang applications.

-This skeleton app takes care of everything you'd need in an erlang application, hopefully.
-If not, list it on the wiki and we'll get to it.
+This skeleton app takes care of everything you'd need in an erlang application, hopefully!

 h2.
 Building an application
 1. Include the source code in the src/ directory.